St John’s Schoolhouse Museum

 National TrustRates

-For school and other tours, which must be booked by phone or email, a small amount is charged per student.
+For school and other tours, which must be booked by phone or email, a reasonable amount is charged per student.

 The Museum is staffed by volunteers, and all entry money received assists in the maintenance and upkeep of this historic building.